 - Additional Mathematics Course

-If you do not meet the admissions criteria but are otherwise admissible to the University you may be offered admission to the Pre-Professional Healthcare Program.
+If you do not meet the admissions criteria but are otherwise admissible to the University, you may be offered admission to the Health Science Program.

 Applying to Rivier